 Lee’s decision to resign his commission with the Union Army must have been the most difficult decision of his life.
 Remember that Lee’s direct ancestors had fought in America’s War For Independence.
 His father, “Light Horse Harry” Henry Lee, was a Revolutionary War hero, Governor of Virginia, and member of Congress.
 In addition, members of his family were signatories to the Declaration of Independence.

-Remember, too, that not only did Robert E. Lee graduate from West Point at the top of his class, he is yet today the only cadet to graduate from that prestigious academy without a single demerit.
+Remember, too, that not only did Robert E. Lee graduate from West Point “at the head of his class” (according to Benjamin Hallowell), he is yet today one of only six cadets to graduate from that prestigious academy without a single demerit.

-However, Lee knew that what Lincoln was about to do was both immoral and unconstitutional.
+However, Lee knew that Lincoln’s decision to invade the South in order to prevent its secession was both immoral and unconstitutional.
 As a man of honor and integrity, the only thing Lee could do was that which his father had done: fight for freedom and independence.
 And that is exactly what he did.

 Instead of allowing a politically correct culture to sully the memory of Robert E. Lee and Thomas J. Jackson, all Americans should hold them in a place of highest honor and respect.
 Anything less is a disservice to history and a disgrace to the principles of truth and integrity.